hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 This PR, extends eth/66 support and does some code refactoring, to remove some reduntant code and rename some classes to identify they are related to the NewPooledTransactionHashes message.

 The main changes are:
 1. Do not have a separate tracker for transaction hashes, since for them we can reuse PeerTransactionTracker, that tracks full transactions exchange history and sending queue with a peer.
-So PeerPendingTransactionTracker has been removed.
+So PeerPendingTransactionTracker has been removed. `--tx-pool-hashes-max-size` is now deprecated and has no more effect and it will be removed in a future release.
 2. When a new peer connects, if it support eth/6[56] then we send all the transaction hashes we have in the pool, otherwise we send the full transactions.
 3. When new transactions are added to the pool, we send full transactions to peers without eth/6[56] support, or to a small fractions of all peers, and then we send only transaction hashes to the remaining peer that support eth/6[56].
 Both transactions and transaction hashes are only sent if not already exchanged with that specific peer.